Family standing in front of new home

 What is a Homestead Exemption?

-The homestead exemption in Florida can reduce the taxable value of your property by up to $50,000, providing significant savings on your property taxes.
-To qualify, the property must be your permanent residence as of January 1st of the tax year.
+The homestead exemption in Florida can reduce the taxable value of your property by up to $50,000, providing significant savings on your annual property taxes.
+To qualify, the property must be your permanent residence as of January 1st of the tax year you are applying for.

 • A valid Florida driver's license or ID card